nuxt/nuxt/docs/3.api/1.composables/use-head.md

   **Type**: `Array<Record<string, any>>`

-  Each element in the array is mapped to a newly-created `<meta>` tag, where object properties are mapped to the corresponding attributes.
+  Each element in the array is mapped to a newly-created `<meta>` tag, where the object properties get mapped to the corresponding attributes.

 - `link`

   **Type**: `Array<Record<string, any>>`

-  Each element in the array is mapped to a newly-created `<link>` tag, where object properties are mapped to the corresponding attributes.
+  Each element in the array is mapped to a newly-created `<link>` tag, where the object properties get mapped to the corresponding attributes.

 - `style`

   **Type**: `Array<Record<string, any>>`

-  Each element in the array is mapped to a newly-created `<style>` tag, where object properties are mapped to the corresponding attributes.
+  Each element in the array is mapped to a newly-created `<style>` tag, where the object properties get mapped to the corresponding attributes.

 - `script`

   **Type**: `Array<Record<string, any>>`

-  Each element in the array is mapped to a newly-created `<script>` tag, where object properties are mapped to the corresponding attributes.
+  Each element in the array is mapped to a newly-created `<script>` tag, where the object properties get mapped to the corresponding attributes.

 - `noscript`

   **Type**: `Array<Record<string, any>>`

-  Each element in the array is mapped to a newly-created `<noscript>` tag, where object properties are mapped to the corresponding attributes.
+  Each element in the array is mapped to a newly-created `<noscript>` tag, where the object properties get mapped to the corresponding attributes.

 - `titleTemplate`